 Our campaigns include ending animal dissection in schools, demanding that the National Institutes of Health stop funding monkey terror experiments, telling Urban Outfitters brands to stop exploiting animals for fashion, calling out Starbucks for charging extra for vegan milk, and fighting speciesism in other ways.
 Your campaigns will demand change from decisionmakers while informing your social circles and the general public about urgent social justice issues.
 You’ll empower others and help them understand that their choices make a difference—and you’ll change their minds.
 Your campaigns will ultimately help end speciesism wherever it exists.

 6. Save Money on PETA Merch!

-Join SOS to get 10% off at the PETA Shop using the exclusive discount code “SOS.”
-Find everything from T-shirts and hoodies to bumper stickers and hats to help kick-start important conversations about speciesism.
+SOS members get 10% off at the PETA Shop using the exclusive discount code “SOS.”
+Find everything from T-shirts and hoodies to bumper stickers and hats to help kick–start important conversations about speciesism.

 7. Be Part of Something Bigger Than Yourself

 Speciesism is a social justice issue that intersects with virtually every other form of oppression: sexism, racial inequality, classism, workers’ rights, immigrant rights, food insecurity, environmental destruction, etc. By working to dismantle speciesism and human supremacy, you’ll open people’s eyes to other issues that plague society and pave the way to true equality.

 Not every student can say that they’re leading a grassroots effort to fight for social justice.
 Holding protests, contacting decisionmakers, volunteering, giving interviews with the media, and maybe even winning a PETA Libby Award can help your college applications and résumé stand out and give you a major leg up when applying for other social memberships, leadership positions (like in student government), and so on.